robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0060/README.md

 ## Overview

-Uses a 16 counter in a DDS fashion like. <http://www.technoblogy.com/show?QVN>
+Uses a 16 bit counter in a DDS fashion like. <http://www.technoblogy.com/show?QVN>

 The main difference is, rather than setting up the other counter for PWM, we are using it for an LFO.
 The upper 8 bits would be used to point to a 256 size wave table, but since we are doing squarewaves, we can just use the uppermost bit.